Cray-HPE/docs-csm/install/configure_dell_leaf_switch.md

 ## Configure Edge port

-TODO  What is needed to configure Edge port on Dell leaf switch.
-Is this info from Aruba valid for use on Dell?

 1. Ports that need to be on the HMN (hardware management network) This would include BMCs/PDUs
    ```